Individual Therapy, what to expect

 Typically we start with an initial short meeting to get an idea of what you are finding difficult, how it is affecting you and the people around you and any previous therapy attended.
 If we both then agree to work together, I recommend six sessions usually weekly, we will then agree if this becomes a longer term arrangement.
 It is possible to have great one off sessions - it just depends where you are on your journey.

-Here is an overview of the therapeutic approaches I am trained in and select from when working with each client , please feel able to ask about where I have trained and about other approaches I use.
+Here is an overview of the therapeutic approaches I am trained in and select from when working with each individual, please feel able to ask about where I have trained.

 Psychodynamic